pharo-open-documentation/pharo-wiki/General/Pragmas.md

 When you want to use the pragmas in your application you have two ways to collect them.
 If you want to find the pragmas in one class or one hierarchy of class, you can use the `Pragma` class to collect them.

-The Pragma class implements different ways to get to pragmas depending on what you want.
+The Pragma class implements different ways to get to pragmas depending on your requirements.

 You can use:
 - `allNamed: aSymbol from: aSubClass to: aSuperClass`